Economy of Morocco: Fishing

-The fishing industry in Morocco is a leading source of revenue, accounting for 34% of agricultural and 7% of total exports.
+The fishing industry in Morocco is a leading source of revenue, accounting for 33% of agricultural and 6% of total exports.
 For a long time, the industry has been an economic pillar for the country.
 Morocco is considered the largest fish market in Africa, with an estimated total catch of 1,084,638 MT in 2001.

 Industry

 Moroccan GDP by sector.
 (1980–2007).

 The Moroccan industrial sector looks set to continue the strong growth it has enjoyed in recent years.
 Industrial activity recorded a 5.5% increase in 2007, a slight rise over 2006, when the sector grew by 4.7%.
 Added value in the sector increased by 5.6% in 2007.
 Overall the contribution of industrial activity to GDP fluctuates between about 25% and 35% every year, depending on the performance of the agriculture sector.
 The industrial sector accounted for about 21.1% of employment in 2007 and the sector is a key component of the government's effort to curb unemployment.
 The sector also attracts high levels of FDI and authorities have announced initiatives to improve the investment climate, with particular attention to off-shoring activities, automotive, aeronautics, electronics, food processing activities, products from the sea and textiles.
 Other important industrial sectors include mining, chemicals, construction materials and pharmaceuticals.
 The future of Morocco's industrial segment looks bright, particularly as new initiatives make it more globally competitive in a variety of sectors.

+Industrial property in the kingdom is managed by the Moroccan Office of Industrial and Commercial Property (OMPIC).